dtan20441/portfolio_transaction_cleaning/README.md

-# Data cleaning dirty financial transaction data using python
+# Cleaning dirty financial transaction data using Python
 This portfolio the cleaning of dirty financial transaction data from a dummy company where each row represents a transaction made by the company using Python.
 The original dataset can be downloaded [here](https://github.com/dtan20441/portfolio_transaction_cleaning/blob/main/dirty_financial_transactions.csv).
 The cleaned dataset can be downloaded [here](https://github.com/dtan20441/portfolio_transaction_cleaning/blob/main/cleaned_financial_transactions.csv).